 Relax, Restore, Rebalance: Prioritising good quality sleep.

-Over the next few weeks, we will look at some of the research on Sleep Health and provide tips and strategies that will help those who wish to establish more health conducive sleep habits and routines in our ‘Sleep Hygiene Series’.
+Over the coming months, we will look at some of the research on Sleep Health and provide tips and strategies that will help those who wish to establish more health conducive sleep habits and routines in our ‘Sleep Hygiene Series’.

 PREVENTIVE HEALTH & SLEEP: PART I

 Instinctively, we all know our ABCs of health: eat well, drink water & exercise in order to keep our body running well, and to help stave off preventable ailments – from the inhibitive (wear and tear injuries due to lack of conditioning, aches and pains from carrying a little extra weight), to the chronic (Type 2 Diabetes, high blood pressure & cholesterol, arthritis & other inflammatory auto-immune issues).
 But more often than not, despite being told to ‘rest up & heal’ or to prioritise a good night’s sleep, we consider THIS advice to be a soft suggestion, and not a health necessity.

 SOCIETY & ATTITUDES